yxrose/bcfr/README.md

 bcftools view -S samples.txt input.vcf > output.vcf
 ```
 2) The genotype in VCF file should be imputed and phased（Beagle software）
+The software in prepare step is freely available on internet
 ## Convert the VCF file to bcfr format:

 ```